 How Can I Redeem Reward Points

-Catalogue – Various banks provide customers with a catalogue which contains products which the customer can exchange in lieu of their accumulated reward points.
-The choice of products may include categories such as clothing, eatables, footwear, accessories, stationery, crockery, travel merchandise, spa and salon services, movie tickets, etc.
+Catalogue – Various banks provide customers with a catalogue which contains products which the customer can exchange in lieu of their accumulated reward points which include categories such as clothing, eatables, footwear, accessories, stationery etc.

 Vouchers – Various credit cards offer vouchers as one way to redeem reward points.
 These vouchers can be redeemed at a number of stores which the bank may be associated with.
 Sometimes, banks also allow customers to avail these vouchers for online purchases with select online retailers.
 The value of these vouchers may range from as low as Rs 100 up to a few thousand rupees.

 Miles – Miles are an ideal option for individuals who are enthusiastic about travelling.
 Several banks partner join hands with travel booking portals or airlines to provide card holders with travel related rewards.
 While in some cases, card holders can earn air miles directly from the purchases which they make with their card.
 Else, the customer can get their reward points converted to air miles.
 These miles can later be redeemed for payment of flight tickets or for discounts on flight tickets.

 Donations – Certain banks also allow card holders to donate their reward points.
 Customers can choose to donate to a charity of their choice.
 The reward points will be converted into cash and then donated to the charity chosen by the card holder.

 Cashback – Another option when it comes to redemption of reward points is cash back.
 Instead of receiving points for a purchase, the customer will receive a certain part of their purchase amount back as cash back.